SalihTufanoglu/dsa210-project/README.md

 - **Examine Relationships:
   Determine the correlation between excessive screen time and elevated stress, as well as its potential impact on overall mood.

-- **Develop Actionable Insights:
+- Generate Practical Recommendations:
-  Based on the analysis, offer data-driven recommendations to help optimize screen time usage and improve mental well-being.
+  Utilize the findings to present evidence-based suggestions aimed at enhancing screen time management and fostering better mental health.

 ## Data Sources

 1. *Screen Time Data:

    - *Source:
      - Apple Screen Time application

    - *Metrics Collected:
      - Total daily screen time
      - Breakdown of usage by app or category

 2. *Stress and Mood Data:

    - *Sources:

      - *Daylio: Provides daily logs of mood and stress levels, usually recorded on a numerical scale.
      - *Moodnotes: Provides more information on mood monitoring and personal evaluation, classifying mood into positive, neutral, or negative categories.

 ## Hypothesis

 *Hypothesis:
 "Excessive smartphone screen time is associated with increased stress levels and a deterioration in overall mood."